melowntech/workshop/tutorials/geojson-part2.rst

 Loading data via URL
 ~~~~~~~~~~~~~~~~~~~~

-Let's remind ourselves the javascript code from previous tutorial.
+Let's start with reminder of the javascript code from previous tutorial.

 .. code:: javascript